Meet Our Faculty: Eric Thibodeaux-Thompson

 Director of UIS Theatre

 Originally from Minneapolis, Eric has directed and acted professionally at many theatres across the country.
 As an actor, he has worked professionally on stage, in film, television commercials and radio.
 Professional stage credits include work at: the Minneapolis Centennial Showboat; Nebraska Rep.; the Shakespeare Festivals of Nebraska, Wisconsin, Virginia, and Illinois; off off Broadway; and upstate New York.
-Most recent acting credits include playing Dr. Rank in Ibsen’s A DOLL’S HOUSE at The Hoogland Center for the Arts for Over the Moon Productions (2010); Albert Soady in Jeff Daniel’s ESCANABA IN DA MOONLIGHT at The Shawnee Theatre in Bloomfield, Indiana (2010); Jim Bayliss in Arthur Miller’s ALL MY SONS and Walton/Professor/Father in R.N.
+Recent acting credits include playing Dr. Rank in Ibsen’s A DOLL’S HOUSE at The Hoogland Center for the Arts for Over the Moon Productions (2010); Albert Soady in Jeff Daniel’s ESCANABA IN DA MOONLIGHT at The Shawnee Theatre in Bloomfield, Indiana (2010); Jim Bayliss in Arthur Miller’s ALL MY SONS and Walton/Professor/Father in R.N.
 Sandberg’s FRANKENSTEIN also for The Shawnee Theatre in Indiana (2011); and Lee in Sam Shepard’s TRUE WEST for UIS Theatre (2012).
 Directing credits have taken him to New York City, Atlanta, Charlotte, the mountains of Virginia, Nebraska, Minnesota, and onward.
 For UIS Theatre, he has directed a number of productions over the years, (see Past Productions for details).
-Most recently, he directed Richard Maltby, Jr. and William Meade’s RING OF FIRE The Music of Johnny Cash for The Shawnee Theatre in Indiana (2011); Tracy Letts’ SUPERIOR DONUTS for The Heartland Theatre Company in Bloomington/Normal, Illinois (2012), and Bruce Norris’ CLYBOURNE PARK for UIS Theatre (2013).
+Most recently, he directed Richard Maltby, Jr. and William Meade’s RING OF FIRE The Music of Johnny Cash for The Shawnee Theatre in Indiana (2011); Tracy Letts’ SUPERIOR DONUTS for The Heartland Theatre Company in Bloomington/Normal, Illinois (2012), Bruce Norris’ CLYBOURNE PARK (2013) and Tennessee Williams’ A STREETCAR NAMED DESIRE (2015) for UIS Theatre.

 Previous appointments include: Winthrop University in South Carolina; The University of Virginia’s College at Wise; Georgia Perimeter College; and Spelman College in Atlanta, Georgia.